Q&A with a vegan!

 4. Can you share any advice for people struggling with the same issue?

 Searching for a restaurant to cater for vegans is always best done in advance of going out to eat with a group of friends or family.
 Checking in advance what options they have can be helpful to know if they have something you like, or to know that they only have a salad and to try somewhere else!
-There are plenty of options for every cuisine and price range, and using apps like Happy Cow can be very useful too if you’re travelling.
+There are plenty of options for every cuisine and price range, and using apps can be very useful too if you’re travelling.

 Interview from April 2017